St John’s Primary School Term 3 Building Works

-Following a tender process managed by Catholic Education WA, and approval by the School Board, local builder W. Fairweather & Son Pty Ltd has been appointed as the construction contractor for our building works.
+Following a tender process managed by Catholic Education WA, and approved by the School Board, local builder W. Fairweather & Son Pty Ltd was appointed as the construction contractor for our building works.

 The build commenced on Tuesday 4 June 2019 and is expected to be completed by Friday 27 September 2019.

 The purpose of the works is to relocate the Pre Primary classroom to allow these children to have immediate proximity to their grounds.
 The availability of outdoor/indoor flow for children in the Pre Kindy, Kindy and Pre Primary years is an essential part of good Early Childhood educational practice.

 Week 6, Term 3, August 26th Build Update

 - With a month to go before the Building Works is due for completion the builders are busily painting the shade support poles and the internal walls within the classrooms.
 They are finalising window fittings and water proofing wet areas… The flooring will be next on the list.

 Take a closer look at the latest from our building works

 The purpose of the works is to allow immediate accessibility for the Pre Primary children to their amazing outdoor learning environment.

 St John’s Building Works Gallery

 Architect’s Impression of the new Undercover Area Design